omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Token A to token B trads: 0.3% fee paid in A. This fee will be apportioned among the nodes in [atomic swap payment path](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md)[7], which means although the pool has many many liquidity providers, for each transaction, not all the providers will get paid.

-Trackers balance the workload of the whole network: If one node is busy handling HTLC, another node will be selected to be a hop, then this node earns the swap fee.
+Trackers balance the workload of the whole network: If one node is busy handling HTLC, another node will be selected to be a hop and earns the swap fee.

 If a liquidity provider think the tracker he connects is not fair enough, he may choose another one.
 Each track shall publish its path/node selection policy.

 ## adding liquidity

-Add liquidity to lightning network is simple: just open a channel with your counterparty and fund it.
+Adding liquidity to lightning network is simple: just open a channel with your counterparty and fund it.
 The lightning network discovers new channels and updates the network graph so that your channels will contribute to the global payment liquidity.

 But adding liquidity to AMM pool is different.
 Not all the tokens funded in channels can be liquidity reserves.
-Adding liquidity must use the  current of exchange rate at the moment of deposit[6].
+Adding liquidity must use the current exchange rate at the moment of deposit[6].
 The exchange rate is calculate from global `x/y`, feed by the tracker:

-Suppose Alice fund her token A channel `x'`, then she should fund her token B channel `y'= y(x+x')/x  - y`.
-If she fund more token B,the extra token B will be used as payment liquidity reserve, which is not a "donation" as Uniswap designs.
+Step 1: Suppose Alice fund her BTC channel `x'`, then she should fund her USDT channel `y'= y(x+x')/x  - y`.

+Step 2: If she fund more USDT, the extra tokens will be marked as payment liquidity reserve, which is not a "donation" as Uniswap designs.

+Step 3.
+Alice updates her funding to her trackers, which built connections with her and record Alice's balance of BTC and USDT.

 Adding liquidity costs BTC gas fee.

 ## removing liquidity

+There are two ways to remove liquidity:
-Removing liquidity is simple: close channel and withdraw tokens to the mainchain.
+1. close channel and withdraw tokens to the mainchain.
+2. pay tokens to someone else: the token paid will be in another investor's balance.
+But if the investor chooses to keep these token in pool, the global liquidity will not change.

 Trackers calculate the remaining tokens in the liquidity reserve, and the extra tokens will be marked payment liquidity reserve, according to exchange rate at the moment of closing channel:

-Suppose Alice cloeses her BTC channel, then the BTC-USDT pair will have more USDT in pool.
-Its tracker randomly selects some USDT channels in the graph, mark portion of channel fund to be payment liquidity reserve,to make sure the global price `x/y = BTC/USDT` unchanged.
+Suppose Alice closes her channel of `x'` BTCs, then the BTC-USDT pair will have redundant USDT in pool.
+Its tracker randomly selects some USDT channels in the graph, marks a portion of channel fund, `y'` to be payment liquidity reserve,to make sure the global price `x/y = BTC/USDT` unchanged, where `y' = y - y(x-x')/x`.

 There is no protocol fee taken during closing a channel.
 Only gas fee in BTC occurs.

 ## oracle
 To feed the real time external price for trading.
 To be done.